moderndatacompany/dataos.info/docs/learn_new/understand_data_products/index.md

 **Responsive**: Adaptable to user feedback and changing requirements.
 **Reactive**: Capable of processing real-time data for timely decision-making.

-**Q8: Can multiple consumer-aligned data products use the same set of source-aligned data products?**
+**Q8: Can multiple consumer-aligned Data Products use the same set of source-aligned Data Products?**
 DataOS offers the flexibility to build a variety of Data Products with potentially shared underlying data sources.
-This means that multiple data products aligned with different consumers can use the same set of source-aligned data products.
-For example, you could create data products using Customer, Product, and Sales data to support marketing campaigns, cross-sell opportunities, and customer 360 use cases.
+This means that multiple Data Products aligned with different consumers can use the same set of source-aligned Data Products.
+For example, you could create Data Products using Customer, Product, and Sales data to support marketing campaigns, cross-sell opportunities, and customer 360 use cases.